Tuesday, February 20, 2018

 Recently I have heard adults saying, “I don’t punish my child.
 I give consequences.”
 When I ask what is meant by that, I hear ‘If they don’t do what I tell them, they don’t get the ice cream I said we would get,’ or ‘they don’t get to go to the park,’ or, or, or...

 Let’s start off with some clarity and honesty here - ‘consequences’ is another way to say ‘punishment.’
-When you take away something from the child based on behavior, that is a form of punishment.
+When you take away something from the child based on the child's behavior, that is a form of punishment.

 The ancient principle is: Someone does something ‘wrong’ and therefore must receive punishment so they don’t do it again.
 Punishment takes many forms but all are based on this principle of retribution.